 You will need to have your blood drawn first.
+Your blood draw should be done 1 hour before your scheduled procedure time.

 Do NOT go to 2nd Floor Pacific Admitting until after you have had your blood drawn.

 On the day of your procedure, first go to Blood Draw, then to 2nd Floor Pacific Admitting.